+What are the advantages of using The First’s Online Banking?
 The First National Bank & Trust Company of Newtown is Bucks County’s oldest, most established bank.
 We’ve provided the highest level of personal attention to our clients since 1864.
 We have an unrivaled record of security and stability.
 No Bucks County bank is more committed to local ownership, operation and investment.

 It is with this same commitment to you that we now offer the convenience of Online Banking.
 Online Banking effectively increases The First’s hours of operation to 24 hours a day, seven days a week.
 It also allows The First to make “house calls,” by giving you the ability to take care of many of your financial needs in the convenience of your home!
 As long as you have a computer, modem, phone line and Internet access, you can log in to your account information from anywhere in the world!

 What are the features of Online Banking?
 With the Online Banking System from The First, you can access your account balances; pay bills; view account history; view images of checks and deposit slips; initiate stop payments; reorder checks; transfer money between accounts; and make loan payments.
 In order to help you plan ahead, you can even send yourself an e-mail on a certain day to remind you of something important, such as to pay a bill or make a transfer.

 What are the fees for Online Banking?
 All of the above features of The First’s Online Banking services are absolutely free!